Privacy Policy

 LinkedIn Insight Tag

 With the help of the LinkedIn Insight Tag, we receive information about visitors to our website.
 If a website visitor is registered with LinkedIn, we can analyse the key professional data (e.g. career level, company size, country, location, industry and job title) of our website visitors and thus better tailor our site to the respective target groups.
-Furthermore, with the help of LinkedIn Insight Tags, we can measure whether visitors to our websites make a purchase or take other actions (conversion measurement).
+Furthermore, with the help of LinkedIn Insight Tags, we can measure whether visitors to our websites make a purchase or take other action (conversion measurement).
 Conversion measurement can also be carried out across devices (e.g. from PC to tablet).
 LinkedIn Insight Tag also offers a retargeting function that allows us to display targeted advertising to visitors to our website outside the website, whereby, according to LinkedIn, the advertising recipient is not identified.

 LinkedIn itself also collects so-called log files (URL, referrer URL, IP address, device and browser properties and time of access).
-IP addresses are shortened or (if used to reach LinkedIn members across devices) hashed (pseudonymised).
+IP addresses are truncated or(if used to reach LinkedIn members across devices) hashed (pseudonymised).
 The direct identifiers of LinkedIn members are deleted by LinkedIn after seven days.
 The remaining pseudonymised data is then deleted within 180 days.

 Data transfer to the USA is based on the standard contractual clauses of the EU Commission.